substrait-io/bft/supplemental/arithmetic/modulus.md

 ## Details

-### Overflow and rounding
+### Overflow

-The Modulus function will not require options such as Overflow which are present in other arithmetic functions, because there will not be an event in the allowed kernels and data type where the modulus function can behave in one of such ways.
-Modulus function is defined for integer values only and they do not operate on floating values.
-Thus, they cannot have floats as remainders.
-Additionally, result of modulus on two operands will always result a value within the range.
+The Modulus function requires the Overflow option in situations where any or all of the involved operations result in overflow from the specified range.
+For example, in mod(-128, -1) within the int8 range, an overflow will occur as the operation will lead to (-128) - round_func(-128/-1).
+Since the division operation (-128/-1) results in an overflow (given that the range of int8 is -127 to 128), the Overflow option becomes essential.

 ### Not commutative